-Northwestern will host Graduation Weekend ceremonies May 12–14 in person and indoors.
+Northwestern will host Graduation Weekend ceremonies May 11–13.
 We are eager to celebrate the accomplishments of our students and their families and supporters.

 For further details about travel and logistics, as well as a graduation application, please see the links below.
-Northwestern will continue to monitor public health recommendations related to COVID-19 and adjust guidelines as needed.
 The majority of events will be livestreamed, so those who cannot attend in person will still be able to participate.

 SCHEDULE OF EVENTS

 THURSDAY, MAY 11

 6:30 p.m., Christ Chapel (Doors open at 6 p.m.)